vasylenko/devdosvid.blog/content/posts/mac1metal-auto-scaling-group/index.md

 draft: true
 ---

-It’s been almost a year since I started using macOS EC2 instances on AWS: there were [ups and downs in service offering](https://serhii.vasylenko.info/2021/01/19/mac1-metal-EC2-Instance-user-experience.html) and a lot of discoveries with [macOS AMI build](https://serhii.vasylenko.info/2021/02/01/customizing-mac1-metal-ec2-ami.html) automation.
+It’s been almost a year since I started using macOS EC2 instances on AWS: there were [ups and downs in service offerings](https://serhii.vasylenko.info/2021/01/19/mac1-metal-EC2-Instance-user-experience.html) and a lot of discoveries with [macOS AMI build](https://serhii.vasylenko.info/2021/02/01/customizing-mac1-metal-ec2-ami.html) automation.
-And I like this small but so helpful update of EC2 offering very much: with mac1.metal instances, seamless integration of Apple-oriented CI/CD with other AWS infrastructure could finally happen.
+And I like this small but so helpful update of EC2 service very much: with mac1.metal instances, seamless integration of Apple-oriented CI/CD with other AWS infrastructure could finally happen.

 While management of a single mac1.metal node (or a tiny number of ones) is not a big deal (especially when [Dedicated Host support](https://serhii.vasylenko.info/2021/01/20/terraforming-mac1-metal-at-AWS.html) was added to Terraform provider), governing the fleet of instances is still complicated.
 Or it has been complicated until recent days.